-Of the road routes, the pillars of the Nacala Corridor, the segment between Nacala and Nampula is asphalt-paved but is in good condition and appears to be well maintained.
-During the study team's recent visit, two round trips were made using the route, and the approximately 200 km one-way trip took in 2.5 to 3 hours.
-On the other hand, the route between Nampula and Cuamba is unpaved and there is a significant difference in road condition onward from Nampula.
-JICA has already prepared a feasibility study on this route, and there is the possibility that the road condition will be improved by foreign financial assistance.
+Of the road routes, the pillars of the Nacala Corridor, the segment between Nacala and Nampula has recently been rehabilitated and is a low-cost paved road.
+It appears to be well maintained66 but only extends up to Nampula.
+The route between Nampula and Cuamba, by contrast, is unpaved and there is a significant difference in road condition onward from Nampula.
+It is widely recognized that transportation is especially difficult in the rainy season, as the road become muddy and trucks are often left mired and stranded67.
+JICA has already prepared a feasibility study on this route for improvements, and there is the possibility that the road condition will be improved by foreign financial assistance.